gozsari/gozsari/README.md

 ## 🧠 About Me

 I’m a Research Engineer and Data Engineer with an academic background and over 10 years of experience across academia and research infrastructure.
-I currently contribute to large-scale life science data projects at Chalmers e-Commons and SciLifeLab DC.
+I currently contribute to large-scale life science data projects at Chalmers e-Commons and SciLifeLab Data Centre.

 My personal interests include: